brianluft/arcadia/project/TASKS.md

     - *🤖 Modified OnStatusUpdate method in MainForm.cs to replace AppendText with direct Text assignment, removed timestamp formatting and scrolling logic since only the most recent message is shown.*

 ## Phase - Screenshot
+- [ ] Create static class `FormHider` with `public static void Do(Action)`.
+    - Grab `Application.OpenForms` and hide them all.
+Wait 500ms.
+    - Invoke the `Action`
+    - Re-show the forms we hid.

 - [ ] Create class `ScreenUse` with one function `TakeScreenshot`.
 Register DI singleton.
     - Overview: Screenshot, scale, draw a grid, generate PNG.
     - Mandatory parameter: `FileInfo outputFile`.
 PNG file to write.
     - Optional parameter: `ZoomPath? zoomPath`.
 When omitted it screenshots the whole screen, otherwise it zooms into each grid cell in the path in succession.
     - Procedure
         - `SafetyManager.ConfirmScreenshot`
-        - Grab `Application.OpenForms` and hide them all.
-Wait 500ms
-        - Screenshot the primary monitor only.
-Include the mouse pointer.
+        - Using `FormHider.Do()`, screenshot the primary monitor including the mouse pointer.
-        - Re-show the forms we hid.
         - Calculate the target region of the primary screen via `zoomPath.GetRectangle()`.
 Crop the screenshot to that rectangle.
         - Scale (down _or_ up) to 1080 px height, with width according to the original aspect ratio.
 When scaling down, use a high quality scaling algorithm.
 When scaling up, use a nearest-neighbor algorithm.
         - Impose a grid of rectangles on the cropped image per `Coord.NUM_ROWS` and `Coord.NUM_COLUMNS`.
 Draw 2px inverted color grid lines.